mikesparr/redis-workflow/README.md

  * Conditions (or filters) - criteria to take action
  * Actions (or tasks) - what to do

+# Requirements
+You must have Redis server running.
+This app treats redis like a persistent backup.
+It uses `pubsub` as a listener for trigger events.
+It uses it to save and load workflows to avoid loss.
+The `set` and `get` workflows methods just interact with memory and not database.
+See the `IWorkflowManager` interface source for more.

+# Extensibility
+Most non-public properties and methods are `protected` so you may sub-class and override. `RedisWorkflowManager` is my preferred implementation but you could also write a new manager class that implements `IWorkflowManager` interface.

 # Installation
 ```bash
 npm install redis-workflow